David Blake (English cricketer)

 David Eustace Blake (27 April 1925 — 21 May 2015) was an English amateur first-class cricketer who appeared in 73 matches, scoring nearly 3,000 runs and taking 91 catches and making 30 stumpings as a wicket-keeper.
 His first-class career saw him score two centuries.
 Outside of cricket, Blake was a dentist, with his profession often limiting his availability to play first-class cricket.

 Early life

 The son of Philip and Marjorie Flora Blake, he was born at Havant in April 1925.
 His father was a dentist in the town.
 He had an elder brother, John, who also played first-class cricket.
 He was educated at Aldenham School, where he played in the school cricket team alongside future England Test cricketer John Dewes. before attending and Guy's Hospital Dental School.
-After graduating, he had a dental practice in Portsmouth, with his him only playing cricket when the demands of the practice allowed him time to do so.
+After graduating, he had a dental practice in Portsmouth, with him only playing cricket when the demands of the practice allowed him time to do so.
 He served in the latter stages of the Second World War, being commissioned into the Royal Engineers as a second lieutenant in April 1945; his brother had been killed in action the previous year.
 In 1956, he transferred to the Royal Army Dental Corps as a lieutenant.